 WHO CAN RECOVER IN A MINNESOTA WRONGFUL DEATH CLAIM FOR THE DEATH OF A CHILD?

 Minnesota law allows the family members of the deceased child to bring a wrongful death claim and obtain compensation for their loss.
-The family members who can potentially recover in a wrongful death case are those that are defined as “next of kin.”
+The family members who can potentially recover in a wrongful death case are those that are legally defined as “next of kin.”
 A court will ultimately decide who are the child’s next of kin, but generally for the death of a child this would include the child’s parents, siblings, grandparents and potentially other family members.
-A child wrongful death lawyer can help you through the process of notifying family members of their potential claim and explaining their rights to them.
+A top child wrongful death lawyer can help you through the process of notifying family members of their potential claim and explaining their rights to them.

 HOW IS WRONGFUL DEATH COMPENSATION DECIDED IN MN?

 Minnesota law requires proof of “pecuniary loss” in wrongful death cases.
 Pecuniary loss means the loss of money or things that have monetary value – like a deceased person’s earnings or services he or she provided to the family, but also the loss of aid, comfort and love of the deceased person.
-The amount of compensation required to compensate a family for a wrongful death claim of a child killed in an accident in MN is determined by considering the whole picture of the family’s loss.
-If your child has been killed in an auto accident, our wrongful death lawyers in MN will work hard to make sure that your family is compensated as fully as possible for the entirely of the loss that has been suffered.
+The amount of compensation required to compensate a family for the wrongful death of a child killed in an accident in MN is determined by considering the whole picture of the family’s loss.
+If your child died in an auto accident, our wrongful death lawyers in MN will work hard to make sure that your family is compensated as fully as possible for the entirely of the loss that has been suffered.